Should You Build an Emergency Fund or Pay Off Debt?

 Create a budget

-The first step to building an emergency fund is budgeting your money.
+The first step to building an emergency fund is budgeting.
 Creating a budget allows you to analyze your past spending and plan for future expenses.
 Once you have a better idea of your income and spending habits, you can decide how much room you have in your budget to allocate toward your emergency fund.

 How much of your income should you save every month?
-About 20% of your income should go toward savings, while 50% should go toward “needs” and 30% should go toward “wants,” according to the 50/30/20 budgeting rule.
+In general, about 20% of your income should go toward savings, while 50% should go toward “needs” and 30% should go toward “wants.”
 However, it might make sense to save more or less depending on your circumstances — a senior who wishes to retire soon may contribute more toward savings, while a fresh college graduate may not have as much income to allocate to savings.

 Set a goal for your emergency fund size